lucca-poli/eris_extension/README.md

-# Erichain - Hashchains for messages integrity.
+# Secure chats - Hashchains for messages integrity.
 Whatsapp implementation.

 # How to use